Affiliate of Zirinsky Mood Disorders Center

 Beth Israel Medical Center, New York NY 10003

-Under the leadership of Dr. Igor Galynker, M.D., Ph.D., The Family Center for Bipolar is a unique partnership of mental health professionals, support persons and patients who are deeply committed to providing the highest quality care to both patients diagnosed with bipolar illness and their loved ones.
-The multi-cultural and multi-lingual Family Center team of psychiatrists, psychologists, social workers, nurses and volunteers works together to provide tailored interventions that fit the needs and values of our patients.
+Under the leadership of Dr. Igor Galynker, M.D., Ph.D., The Family Center for Bipolar is a unique partnership of mental health professionals who are deeply committed to providing family-oriented care to individuals with bipolar illness and their loved ones.
+Our dynamic team of Bipolar Specialists works together to provide tailored treatment that fits the unique and individual needs of each one of our clients.

 Dr. Galynker is Associate Chairman of Psychiatry, Chief of the Division of Psychiatric Brain Imaging, and Director of the Division of Biological Psychiatry at Beth Israel Medical Center.
 He specializes in Affective Disorders, including Major Depressive Disorders, Bipolar Mood Disorder, and Dysthymia.